xd009642/tarpaulin/CONTRIBUTING.md

 Pull requests are welcome, after you've implemented your feature test it on your own system and submit a PR.
 Make sure to explain what the feature adds to Tarpaulin and any information you feel will make the review go easier.

+Tarpaulin uses the gitflow model so for new features branch off of the develop branch and add your changes.

 Any changes which break existing functionality won't be merged, but you'll receive feedback and help to resolve those issues and close the PR.